tkvlnko/sp_frontend_hexlet/README.md

-solved problems from the course "frontend-developer" on hexlet
+## solved problems from the course "frontend-developer" on hexlet

+structure:
+1. DOM API